-We now ask whether we should believe grand cosmic visions like those of Teilhard, Huxley or Wilson.
+We now ask whether we should believe grand cosmic visions like those of Teilhard, Julian Huxley or E. O. Wilson.
 Should we believe that cosmic evolution is moving in a progressive direction?
 Should we believe in orthogenesis?
 Probably not.
 For when we look to the past we see that evolution has produced meaning, but it has also produced pain, fear, genocide, extinction, war, loneliness, anguish, envy, slavery, despair, futility, guilt, anxiety, depression, alienation, ignorance, torture, inequality, superstition, poverty, heartache, death, and meaninglessness.
 Surely serious reflection on this misery is sobering.
 Turning to the future our optimism must be similarly restrained.
 Fantasies about where evolution is headed should be tempered, if for no other reason than that our increased powers can be used for evil as well as for good.
 Our wishes may never be fulfilled.

 Moreover, it is not merely that we cannot know if our splendid speculations are true—which we cannot—it is that we have a strong reason to reject our flights of fancy.
 And that is that humans are notorious pattern-seekers, story-tellers, and meaning-makers who invariably weave narratives around these patterns and stories to give meaning to their lives.
 The patterns of progress we glimpse likely exist only in our minds!
 There is no face of a man on Mars or of Jesus on grilled cheese sandwiches.
 Finding patterns of progress in evolution, we may be victims of simple confirmation bias.